Ninitha-67/Securing-Vulnerable-Web-Application-OWASP-Juice-Shop/Disclaimer.md

-⚠️ DISCLAIMER
+## Disclaimer

-This project was conducted strictly for educational and academic purposes.
-All testing was performed in a controlled lab environment on intentionally vulnerable applications.
-The author does not promote illegal hacking or unauthorized access.
+This project is intended strictly for educational and ethical learning purposes.
+All testing was performed in a controlled laboratory environment using intentionally vulnerable applications.
+The author does not endorse or encourage unauthorized testing on real-world systems.